-October has been a strange month what with the new tier systems being introduced and then random places being placed on tier 3.
-All this confusion and panic in the world makes me really thankful for the fact that I don’t have to go to work anymore!
+October 2020 has been a strange month!
+From the new tier systems being introduced and then random places being placed on tier 3.
+This confusion makes me really thankful for the fact that I don’t have to go to work anymore!

 I’m also grateful that it has very little effect on my income since I earn it all online!
 I have also completed my first month of blogging which I think has worked out rather well!
 I’m really enjoying writing again and it’s great to hear from so many of you via Facebook, Twitter, and email.
-If you’re new to the site and interested in knowing more about my life then you can at my About Me page.
+If you’re new to the site you can find out more at my About Me page.

 Matched Betting wise it’s all been rather calm lately.
 I’m definitely glad that sporting events haven’t been cancelled due to the new tier system.

-I admit I normally only Matched Bet the big events such as Cheltenham, Ascot, and Aintree, but I couldn’t resist placing more than a few bets and thanks to OddsMonkey I made a couple of hundred pounds profit.
+I admit I normally only Matched Bet the big events such as Cheltenham, Ascot, and Aintree.
+However, I couldn’t resist placing more than a few bets and thanks to OddsMonkey I made a couple of hundred pounds profit.

-My Matched Betting series is coming along nicely and it even inspired me to sign up for a few welcome offers and bet clubs that I’d missed in the very beginning.
+My Matched Betting series is coming along nicely.
+It even inspired me to sign up for a few welcome offers/bet clubs that I’d missed in the very beginning.
 I even couldn’t resist placing a few ACCA’s and watching the profits come flooding in.
-I’ve created a Matched Betting Blog to cover what bets I completed over October as a little case study for those of you still on the fence about it.
+I’ve created a Matched Betting Blog to cover what bets I completed over October 2020.
+Think of it as a little case study for those of you still on the fence about it.
 I will publish it soon!

-If you are still on the fence about Matched Betting then I recommend using this free trial that allows you access to a 7-day guide to offers along with a beginner guide plus the calculator and software that are essential for Matched Betting – may the odds be in your favour!
+If you are still on the fence about Matched Betting then I recommend using this free trial.
+It allows you access to a 7-day guide to offers along with a beginner guide plus the calculator and software that are essential for Matched Betting – may the odds be in your favour!

 My affiliate income from my websites has been slowly creeping in now since we are in the run-up to Christmas.
-It’s really exciting as I started my websites right at the beginning of my journey and when they didn’t provide instant cash I gave up on them.
+It’s really exciting as I started my websites right at the beginning of my journey.
+I do admit when they didn’t provide instant cash I gave up on them.

 Luckily I didn’t delete or shut them down, I literally just left them.
 Over the past 18 months, they have been steadily bringing in a sizeable income without me even noticing!

-Affiliate marketing definitely isn’t for the faint-hearted or even the inpatient for that matter but it does provide a pretty decent income for not a lot of work and only minimal costs.
-Obviously having a website is essential but I also recommend having a keyword helper to ensure your writing something people want to read!
+Affiliate marketing definitely isn’t for the faint-hearted or even the inpatient.
+It does provide a pretty decent income for not a lot of work and only minimal costs.
+Obviously having a website is essential but I also recommend having a keyword helper.
+This ensures your writing something people want to read!
 I’m currently working on a series for those of you who want to start affiliate marketing.

 If you caught my post on earning money with Fiverr then you will know that I dabble a bit.
 I’m not really “skilled” in anything as fancy as a digital artist but I do like to design templates, presentations and add my creativity to a variety of other projects.